PacMAN

 The PacMAN coordination team is pleased to announce that the PacMAN marine invasive species monitoring plan was endorsed by the advisory board at the meeting on the 14.9.2021.
 The first version of the monitoring plan is now available online.
 The monitoring plan outlines the plans for the PacMAN team for Read more…

-By Saara Suominen, 2 years8 months ago
+By Saara Suominen, 4 years3 years ago

 meetings